wilsonrljr/sysidentpy/docs/book/3-Parameter-Estimation.md

 2  x1(k-1)y(k-1)  1.0001E-01  3.48355000E-03
 ```

 As you can see, the final model have the same 3 regressors of the simulated system and the parameters are very close the ones used to simulate the system.
-This show us that the Least Squares performed well for this data.
+This shows us that the Least Squares performed well for this data.

 In this example, however, we are applying a Model Structure Selection algorithm (FROLS), which we will see in chapter 6.
 That's why the final model have only 3 regressors.
 The parameter estimation algorithm do not choose which terms to include in the model, so if we have a expanded basis function with 6 regressors, it will estimate the parameter for each one of the regressors.